markmead/alpinejs-character-count/README.md

 # Alpine JS Character Count

-Alpine JS plugin `x-count` returns the character count of a given HTML input 🧛‍♂️
+Track the character count of an input with the option to compare against the max length 🔟

 ## Example